-One of the most valuable tools for serious Christmas enthusiasts as well as professional installers is a clamp meter.
-A clamp meter allows you to determine how many amps you have running through a circuit.
-While this can be useful, often times you will want to isolate your amp drawdown to a single cord.
+One of the most valuable tools for serious Christmas lights enthusiasts as well as professional installers is a clamp meter.
+A clamp meter allows you to determine how many amps you have running through the electrical circuit.
+While this can be useful, oftentimes you will want to isolate your amp drawdown to a single cord.

 Clamp meters are designed to work directly at a breaker panel, but with the addition of a line splitter, you'll be able to take amp readings at the outlet, which in turn gives you a great tool to use to prevent overloaded lines.
 A line splitter separates hot from neutral and ground wires on your standard 120-volt outlets.
 This allows current measurements to be made with a current clamp.
 If you don’t have a line splitter, the current clamp will measure currents in both directions, which essentially cancels out the entire measurement.
 A line splitter has a standard measurement and multiplier section for use with less accurate or even higher-ranged clamp meters.